Limited-time pricing: all paid plugins €19. Effects Bundle €59. No coupon needed. Shop now →

 Stereo / lane linking Linked or independent detection, depending on Lane Link

-Sidechain filter High-pass, pre-detector
+Sidechain filter Global high-pass, pre-detector

 Internal processing 64-bit float